AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

       container instance information.
     - Added hover text to the "Aeon Request" button when it is disabled.
 This text is accessible through screen readers.
+    - Changed log statements to use the default Rails logger

 ## Configuring Plugin Settings